-- Have a auto-responder type script built into your comment system or something like the Thank Me Later plugin for WordPress blogs that literally send a thank you to your visitors for commenting and invite them back to your website or to subscribe to your rss feed.
+Have a auto-responder type script built into your comment system or something like the Thank Me Later plugin for WordPress blogs.
+The plugin literally sends a thank you to your visitors for commenting and invite them back to your website or to subscribe to your rss feed.

-- Include a related post script like Yet Another Related Posts Plugin for WordPress users so you can keep your visitors enthralled with related topics if they are needing more information.
+Include a related post script like Yet Another Related Posts Plugin (YARPP) for WordPress users.
+In using something like the YARPP plugin, you can keep your visitors enthralled with related topics if they are needing more information.